adamghill/django-unicorn-playground/README.md

 ## Unicorn HTML helpers

-When using a Python HTML builder like the above, there are a few helper methods which make it a little cleaner to build Unicorn-specific HTML.
+When using an HTML builder, `django-unicorn-playground` provides a few helper methods which make it a little cleaner to create `Unicorn`-specific HTML.

 For example, if using `haitch` instead of doing this: